arbalet-project/frontage/README.md

 ## Development
+### First startup
 Default keys and passwords are fine for a dev environment.
-Maker you [docker-compose](https://docs.docker.com/compose/) is installed on your desktop and then build and run with docker:
+Make sure [docker-compose](https://docs.docker.com/compose/) is installed on your workstation and then build and run with docker:
 ```
 git clone https://github.com/arbalet-project/frontage.git
 cd frontage